 Hear more about the Girls Who Code Club

-Empowering girls in grades 5-12 to learn about computer science and how to write computer code while making connections with other girls who also think creatively.
-Led by female computer science faculty and college students in a friendly, relaxed atmosphere.
+Empowering students in grades 5-12 to learn about computer science and how to write computer code while making connections with others who also think creatively.
+Led by the college, with graduate students, in a friendly, relaxed atmosphere.
 Classes are free, although donations are welcome for food, supplies, t-shirts and instructors.

 • Classes will be held in person at the EMS building of UW-Milwaukee (3200 N. Cramer St., Milwaukee 53211).